sbir3japan/TestCI/EvmDemoReadMe.md

     cd tools/evmDemo
 ```

-In the repository you will notice a .env file, copy the smart contract address to the paramater FRACTIONAL_CONTRACT_ADDRESS
+In the repository you will notice a next.config.js file, copy the smart contract address to the paramater FRACTIONAL_CONTRACT_ADDRESS

 ```
     FRACTIONAL_CONTRACT_ADDRESS=0x5FbDB2315678afecb367f032d93F642f64180aa3